Visit Anvil Rock Lookout and the Wind Eroded Cave

 Bench at Anvil Rock

-The track soon arrives at Anvil Rock, so named because of the shape of the rock formation.
+The track soon arrives at Anvil Rock, which is named after the shape of the rock formation.

-With a bit of imagination, it does look a bit like an actual anvil.
+With a bit of imagination, it does indeed look a bit like a real anvil.

 A staircase made of rocks with metal handrails leads to a large viewing platform, followed by a second set of stairs that leads to the top of Anvil Rock.